chenzhiyunacg/2016.M3.TQF-ML.hmmPrediction/README.md

 # 2016.M3.TQF-ML.hmmPrediction
 **Project description**

 Hidden Markov model was first applied to speech recognition, and then in other areas have been widely used, such as natural language processing, biological gene sequence analysis and face recognition and so on.
 This project tries to apply hidden markov model in stock market's prediction.
-See the [proposal].
+See the [proposal](https://github.com/chenzhiyunacg/2016.M3.TQF-ML.hmmPrediction/blob/master/Proposal_Chen%20Zhiyun.pdf).

 **Features**